Preventing Carpal Tunnel Syndrome

 It used to be the case that only certain administrative workers faced the threat of developing the painful repetitive motion injury known as carpal tunnel syndrome.
 The significant expansion of computer use has exposed a much larger portion of the workforce to this danger, as virtually every position now requires a worker to utilize a keyboard for the performance of a number of essential tasks.
 Since this trend is still relatively new, awareness and preventive responses from employers and computer makers have not yet reined in the problem.

 But there are certain steps that you can take to reduce the likelihood that you will be afflicted with this condition.
 If it is too late, however, and you are in need of assistance with the filing of a workers’ compensation claim, our experienced attorneys can help.
-Contact the Raleigh workers’ compensation lawyers of Law Office of Sam Scudder, today at (252) 222-0227.
+Contact the Morehead City workers’ compensation lawyers of Law Office of Sam Scudder, today at (252) 222-0227.

 Limiting the Risk of Carpal Tunnel Syndrome